 As a public school with a federally assisted National School Lunch Program, ICS is required to meet federal requirements for nutrition, physical education, health education, and physical activity.
 ICS’s Health & Wellness Policy is based on science, research, and best practices from exemplary school districts around the United States.
 The Policy is a written action plan to promote children’s health and wellness.

 ICS recognizes the importance of physical activity for children to maintain physical fitness and facilitate learning.
 All students participate in physical education classes once every three days for 45 minutes where they spend at least 50% of class time engaged in moderate to vigorous activity.

 In addition, opportunities for physical activity are regularly incorporated into other subject areas in the classroom (language arts, math, science, and social studies).
 All students have daily recess outdoors for at least 20 minutes per day, or indoors in the event of bad weather.

-In June, all students participate in our annual field day at Colt State Park.
+In June, all students participate in our annual field day.
 This fun and much-anticipated event features a variety of field games such as tug-of-war, water balloon toss, potato sack races, and much more.

 The primary goal of nutrition education at ICS is to guide students in making healthy food and drink choices.
 Messaging about healthy eating is posted around the school in classrooms and the cafeteria.
 Nutrition education in incorporated into other subject areas, including academics.